 Although there are many improved techniques based on this, the drag-and-drop method is still the most commonly used method.

 Proper preoperative preparation can help reduce complications.
-Patients should be fasted 8 hours before surgery.
-Conventional application of antibiotics against G + bacteria, cefazolin can kill such bacteria and other common microorganisms.
+Patients shall fast 8 hours before surgery.
+The conventional application of antibiotics against G + bacteria, cefazolin can kill such bacteria and other common microorganisms.
 The patient should take the supine position and raise the head to reduce aspiration.